Vaseline for Tanning – Should You Use It?

 Tanning With Baby Oil

-Baby oil might give your more results quicker, and it will give your skin some nourishment, and while a tan from baby oil might last longer than most self-tanners, the damage done to your skin will last much longer.
+While a tan from baby oil may last longer than most self-tanners, the damage done to your skin will persist for much longer.

 Baby oil acts as a reflector, directly attracting sunlight to the skin and intensifying both UVA and UVB rays, which are responsible for tanning, as well as burning and damaging the skin.